 Telomerase and double-strand breaks: Telomerase has the ability to create a new, functional telomere at an internal site following a DSB.
 Such de novo telomere addition can interfere with normal DNA repair through the creation of terminal deletions that may or may not be compatible with cell viability.
 Chromosome truncations, some of which arise through de novo telomere addition, are a common source of human genetic disease.
 Given these consequences, it is not surprising that cells have evolved mechanisms to inhibit the action of telomerase at DSBs.
 However, work recently published from our laboratory characterized two sequences in the yeast genome that support much higher frequencies of de novo telomere addition than neighboring regions [termed SIRTAs (Sites of Internal Repair-associated Telomere Addition)].
 Such sites have the potential to generate genomic instability through the generation of terminal deletions, but may provide a novel mechanism of DNA damage tolerance by preventing chromosome loss in the face of an otherwise unrepaired break.

 In current work, we are testing the hypothesis that specific cis– and trans-acting factors render SiRTAs refractory to mechanisms that normally inhibit telomerase action at a DSB and examining the possibility that telomerase action is differentially regulated when a break has persisted without repair.
-We are identifying additional SiRTAs to facilitate comparative analyses and to determine whether SiRTAs are non-randomly distributed in the genome as would be predicted if such sites impact genome stability.
+We have developed a computational strategy to identify SiRTAs throughout the yeast genome.
+Distribution of these sites suggests that SiRTAs may be critical to rescue a chromosome in the event of catastrophic telomere loss.
 Genetic screening is ongoing to identify factors that contribute to telomere addition at SiRTAs.
 The high frequency of telomere addition at a single site make SiRTAs excellent models to elucidate the mechanisms through which crucial decisions regarding DSB repair pathway choice and efficiency are achieved.